 5. Something / Come Together Another double A-sided single.
 “Something” was George Harrison’s first A-side on a single, and in 1969 it went to #1 in both the U.K. and the U.S. John Lennon also had a #1 with “Come Together”.
 This collection is kind of like Beauty and the Beast.
 A truly beautiful ballad, and a nonsense lyrics rocker, but with a cool groove and great chorus.

 4. Eleanor Rigby / Yellow Submarine “Yellow Submarine” was Ringo’s first & only vocal effort to hit #1 (for four weeks in the U.K., #2 in U.S.).
-It’s a highly imaginative song that McCartney says was always meant to be a fun sing-along for children.
+It’s a highly imaginative song that McCartney says was meant to be a fun sing-along for children.
 The just-over-2-minutes story of Eleanor Rigby and Father McKenzie is generally considered a masterpiece, and is one of the top 5 most recorded songs of all time.
 Paul McCartney was the main songwriter, with some lyric input from John Lennon and George Harrison.
 The striking string octet arranged by producer George Martin was the only instrumental accompaniment…something totally new to Rock.